haskell/hie-bios/README.md

 The multi-cradle is a list of relative paths and cradle configurations.
 The path is relative to the configuration file and specifies the scope of the cradle.
-For example, this configuration specificies that files in the `src` subdirectory should be handled with the `lib:hie-bios` component and files in the `test` directory using the `test:bios-tests` component.
+For example, this configuration specifies that files in the `src` subdirectory should be handled with the `lib:hie-bios` component and files in the `test` directory using the `test:bios-tests` component.